 Questions About Participating in Cor Deo

 What if I am currently overseas?
-If you are coming to the UK to participate in Cor Deo, you will not be required to attend the orientation and day-training events between September and January.
-You will receive the required reading and a personal orientation to cover for what you miss at the day-conferences.
 Please note that Cor Deo is not able to assist in getting UK visas for participants, so the programme is probably limited to EU passport holders.

 How much will it cost?
 Our desire is that nobody be precluded from participating due to costs.
 There is a suggested donation to participate in Cor Deo (contact us for details), which does not include living expenses during the programme.
 We are able to offer suggestions for accommodation for those that need it (shared rental or lodging, etc.) International travel is optional and costs involved are not reflected in the suggested donation.

 What next?
 Please get in touch and begin the conversation about the possibility of participating in Cor Deo.
-We hold group interview days, but the first step is to begin the conversation.
+It would be great to have you join us for an Intensive if you are able to do so.
 Please drop us an email or give us a call and introduce yourself.